ChavesRaquel/dtu_mlops_age_prediction/dtu_mlops_age_prediction/reports/README.md

 > Answer:

 --- *Test data:* We test that the label and the images of the dataset have been correctly generated and they have the same length.
-*Test model:* We test that the model has the correct architecture, and with an input of a tensor the same size of our images in the dataset has the desired output.---
+*Test model:* We test that the model has the correct architecture, and with an input of a tensor the same size of our images in the dataset we test that the desired output is obtained.---

 ### Question 8